skogard/apebase/README.md

 Interested in seeing this for other NFTs?

-I'm thinking of open sourcing the engine that created the ApeDB if enough people are interested.
+I'm thinking of open sourcing the engine that created the Apebase if enough people are interested.
 Let me know!

 You can find me at [@skogard](https://twitter.com/skogard)